 On the other hand, the crypto market is not as regulated, and most exchanges are not heavily regulated.
 This makes it easier for exchanges to use high-frequency trades to inflate their trading volumes.

 Why Do Crypto Exchanges Wash Trades?

-The cryptocurrency market boomed from 2017.
-There are more and more cryptocurrencies on the market, and new crypto exchanges are looking to profit from the crypto trade.
+The cryptocurrency market boomed in 2017.
+There are increasing cryptocurrencies on the market, and new crypto exchanges are looking to profit from the crypto trade.
 These new crypto exchanges want to attract traders to their platform, and it is increasingly difficult to achieve because of the saturated market.

 Accordingly, for these new exchanges to grow and increase revenue, they wash trades by conducting high-frequency trades or misreporting their daily trading volumes.

 Crypto exchanges usually display their daily trading volumes on their sites, but many other platforms share and compare data from hundreds of crypto exchanges in the market.
 CoinMarketCap.com (CMC) and Messari are among the most popular platforms for these purposes.